-The subjects form part of an established and longstanding residential area, located within the popular Hyndland district of Glasgow.
+The subjects form part of an established and longstanding area of mixed residential and commercial use, located within the popular Park district of Glasgow.

 The property is conveniently positioned for local shopping, educational, transport and social facilities.

-I understand that the property is located within a conservation area.
+I understand that the property is located within a Conservation Area.

-2.0 DESCRIPTION 2.1 Age: Built circa 1900. ----- ------------- ---------- ------------------- --
+2.0 DESCRIPTION 2.1 Age: Built circa 1857.
+The date of conversion will require to be verified. ----------------- ---------- --- --